Edcarpenter2022/Project-Sunfish/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;You will need the following items:
 - QGroundControl software installed on your computer, if you're using your personal computer for the dive, or one of the two computers that come with the project has the software already installed.
 - Sunfish itself
+- Battery for the sub (this should be charged before the dive fully so it does not die in the water)
 - 300 meter tether (this is the spooled tether)
 - smaller tether (This tether is wrapped up in the backpack and is used to attach to the spool, and then to the fathomX interface box)
 - Fathom X interface box (blue box with a power cord found with it)